Probate Q&A Series

 To qualify as personal representative when higher-priority persons renounce, a step-parent must:

-• Obtain renunciations from the surviving spouse, all adult children, parents, siblings and other priority heirs.
+• Obtain renunciations from persons with higher priority to serve.
 Each person must sign a written renunciation in the form required by G.S.
 28A-6-2 and file it with the clerk.

 • Meet statutory qualifications under G.S.
 28A-6-3.
-The step-parent must be at least 18 years old, mentally competent, and reside in North Carolina (or post bond if a non-resident).
-They must not have a felony conviction unless restored.
+The step-parent must be at least 18 years old, mentally competent, and not have been convicted of a felony and had citizenship rights not restored.
+A nonresident may qualify only if the person appoints a resident process agent as provided by statute.

 • Receive letters of administration.
 After confirming qualifications, the clerk issues letters of administration.
-These letters grant the step-parent authority to collect assets, pay debts and distribute property under intestate succession rules in G.S.
-28A-13.
+These letters grant the step-parent authority to collect assets, pay debts and distribute property under intestate succession rules in Chapter 29 of the North Carolina General Statutes.

 Key Points to Remember